isaac-sim/IsaacLab/docs/source/setup/docker.rst

    container instances.
 4. ``stop``: This brings down the container and removes it.

-Following shows how to launch the container in a detached state and enter it:
+The following shows how to launch the container in a detached state and enter it:

 .. code:: bash